nhsd-a2si/docs-uec-appts/_pages/deployment/toolkit/dep_testtesting.md

 Testing is a continuous process whilst building and assuring a solution to make it production ready.

-The early phases of testing can happen in virtual isolation, however, when moving to assure a solution, achiveing Technical Conformance and finally onto Business Go Live, more rigorous Test plans must be followed.
+The early phases of testing can happen in isolation, however, when moving to assure a solution, achiveing Technical Conformance and finally onto Business Go Live, more rigorous Test Plans must be followed.
 This ensures the range of actors (other suppliers, DoS Leads etc.), required for a successful test, can be appropriately co-ordinated.
-See Test Plans section for further detail.
+See <a href="dep_testplan.html" target="_blank">Test Plans</a> section for further detail.